 Prison and Detention Center Conditions

+There were two women’s prisons, one in Miranda State, with a 150-detainee capacity, and the other in Zulia State, designed for 450.
+The law stipulates women in mixed prisons must be held in annexes or separate women’s blocks.
+A local NGO reported that in practice male and female prisoners intermingled.
 Security forces and law enforcement authorities often held minors together with adults, even though separate facilities existed.
-Because reform institutions were filled to capacity, hundreds of children accused of infractions were confined in juvenile detention centers where they were reportedly crowded into small, unsanitary cells.
-Women and men generally were held in separate prison facilities.
-The OVP stated that while no prison had good conditions, women's facilities were generally less violent and healthier than those for men.
+Because institutions were filled to capacity, hundreds of children accused of infractions were confined in juvenile detention centers, where they were reportedly crowded into small, unsanitary cells.

 d.
 Arbitrary Arrest or Detention

 The constitution prohibits the arrest or detention of an individual without a judicial order and provides for the accused to remain free while being tried, but individual judges and prosecutors often disregarded these provisions.
 The law provides for the right of persons to challenge the lawfulness of their arrest or detention in court, but the government generally did not observe this requirement.
 While NGOs such as Foro Penal, COFAVIC, the Institute for Press and Society, Public Space, and PROVEA noted at least 2,000 open cases of arbitrary detentions, authorities rarely granted them formal platforms to present their petitions.
 Authorities arbitrarily detained individuals, including foreign citizens, for extended periods without criminal charges.